Cleaning Chemicals That You Should Never Mix

 - Baking Soda and Vinegar

-Although many believe combining baking soda and vinegar creates a powerful cleaning agent, they are better used separately.
+Although many believe that combining baking soda and vinegar creates a powerful cleaning agent, they are actually more effective when used separately.
 When mixed, they produce carbon dioxide gas, causing pressure to build up in a closed container, which can lead to an explosion.

 To maximize their cleaning potential, use baking soda to scrub surfaces and follow up with vinegar for a final rinse.
 This way, you can benefit from the cleaning properties without any risk.